|October 18th, 2018|

 6. Use Address Verification Service (AVS): Purpose of AVS is to compare the billing address that is provided by the customer with the one that’s on the file with the card issuer.
 In matters of mismatch of AVS, transaction must be canceled.
 However, if reason behind the mismatch is data entry error, customer should be contacted.

-7. Fraud detection tools should be added to the shopping cart: Gateway provider must be asked about fraud detection tools they offer.
+7. Fraud detection tools should be added to the shopping cart: Gateway providers must be asked about the fraud detection tools they offer.
 For instance, Velocity Filters help to detect when the same card is used to make multiple purchases in a certain duration of time.
 It is also used when several attempts are made from a particular IP address in a specific time frame.